 Many electronic devices, including computers, require heat sinks.
 Heat sinks are passive heat exchangers that take the heat generated by electronic parts and transfer it into the air or a liquid coolant, dissipating the heat from the device to ensure it does not cease to function through overheating.

-CNC machines can be used to make these heat sinks, even though the components can sometimes be very small in size.
-In fact, CNC machines offer specific advantages in heat sink construction, such as the ability to fabricate unusual fin patterns.
+Electronic parts machining is ideal for making heat sinks, even though the electronic components can sometimes be very small in size.
+CNC machines offer specific advantages in heat sink construction, such as fabricating unusual fin patterns.

-Most machined heat sinks are made from aluminum or copper alloys, but other possible materials include stainless steel and Inconel, and CNC machining of heat sinks is often favored for short-run production or rapid prototyping of electronic devices.
+Most machined heat sinks comes from aluminum or copper alloys.
+Still, other possible materials include stainless steel and Inconel, and CNC machining of heat sinks is preferable for short-run production or rapid prototyping of electronic devices.

 - Flexibility with fin patterns and other features